 Navigating the nuances of affirmative defenses requires thorough knowledge of complex statutes and rules, which can be incredibly confusing if you don’t have a legal education.

 Working with an experienced attorney is therefore vital in helping you present an appropriate defense strategy.
-If you need help, don’t hesitate to contact our attorneys from Suhre & Associates, LLC today at (502) 371-7000 to schedule a free consultation with a criminal defense lawyer.
+If you need help, don’t hesitate to contact our attorneys from Suhre & Associates DUI and Criminal Defense Lawyers today at (502) 371-7000 to schedule a free consultation with a criminal defense lawyer.